HW 2: The Social Setwork

 }

 As a programmer for this website, you’ve been asked to implement and test several functions that either query or modify the user data in this format in preparation for advertising.
+Each function you’re implementing takes a users dictionary (formatted as above) as its first argument.

 When implementing these functions, you are going to be using them on your very own Instagram data!
 If you don’t have Instagram, we will provide you with a file to work with.

-Go to the your_topics folder and find the your_topics.json file.
+For those with Instagram: Go to the your_topics folder and find the your_topics.json file.
 Drag the file into the directory in which you will work in.
-Do not edit any of the json package code or the name of the file.
+Do NOT edit any of the json package code or the name of the file.
+Next, write your favourite artists name here:

-Next, where it says users = load_json_to_dict(data, "Your Favorite Artists Name Here"), write your favorite artists name.
 Run the setwork.py file and verify that a dictionary with your favorite artists name and your interests are being outputted in the terminal.

-If you don’t have Instagram, use the attached your_topics.json file.
+For those who are using the provided file: If you don’t have Instagram, use the attached your_topics.json file.
 Drag the file into the directory in which you will work in.
 We strongly recommend using your own data should you have Instagram.

 Look at the dictionary with your interests being outputted in your terminal.
-Based on your activity these sites have inferred that you are interested in these topics.
+Based on your activity, these sites have inferred that you are interested in these topics.

-Q: Do your topics inferred accurately reflect your real interests?
+Question: Do your topics inferred accurately reflect your real interests?

 If you don’t have Instagram, go to your Google “My Ad Center” linked at the top of this handout.
 Under “Manage Privacy” and look at the guesses Google made about you in “Your Google Account info” and “Categories used to show you ads”.

-Q(only if you don’t have Instagram): Were Google’s guesses about you correct?
+Question(only if you don’t have Instagram): Were Google’s guesses about you correct?

-Q: Who do you think benefits most from interest monitoring–users, companies, both, neither?
+Question: Who do you think benefits most from interest monitoring–users, companies, both, neither?

-Functions that modify the dictionary
+Part 5: Functions that Modify the Dictionary

 A new user wants to join you on TimNet, and you need to add them to your dictionary.

-The add_user function should add a user with the given name to the dictionary with no interests.
+Task 4: Implement the add_user function in setwork.py.
+This function should add a user with the given name to the dictionary with no interests.
 If there is already a user with that name, it should not modify the dictionary.
+Note that in Python, set() is the empty set (whereas {} is the empty dictionary).

-Now, in order to advertise on TimNet effectively, we need to track what users are interested in.
-The add_interest function should add the provided interest for the given user.
+Task 5: Implement the add_interest function in setwork.py.
+This function should add the provided interest for the given user.
 If the user does not exist, the function should add a user with that name and then add the provided interest.

-Q: What are some issues that could arise from copying all the interests from one user to another user?
+Question: What are some issues that could arise from copying all the interests from one user to another user?
 Should users have explicit consent when interests are added to their account, or are the implications minimal?

-Functions that query the dictionary
+Part 6: Functions that Query the Dictionary

 Before choosing to advertise on TimNet, third-party companies want to see if any users are interested in any given topic.
 Implement a function that will check if any user is interested in each interest.